On this page

 Where Blackpool Council has placed a child within a Special Educational Resource Provision/Pupil Referral Unit travel assistance may be provided subject to the criteria in sections 1.2 - Children Living Outside of the Specified Walking Distance and 1.3 - Nearest Suitable School(s) and the application process described above.
 Any provision will only be for the time the child spends in the SERP / PRU.

-- Has severe or complex learning difficulties than can be evidenced through the students Education, Health and Care plan and the previous historical need resulted in entitlement to transport support Or
+- Has severe or complex learning difficulties than can be evidenced through the students previous statement of educational needs or Education, Health and Care plan and the previous historical need resulted in entitlement to travel transport support Or

-- Has a physical and/or mental condition that can be evidenced with professional medical evidence and through the students Education Health and Care plan and the previous historical need resulted in entitlement to travel assistance.
+- Has a physical and/or mental condition that can be evidenced with professional medical evidence and through the students previous statement of educational needs or Education Health and Care plan and the previous historical need resulted in entitlement to transport support

 - Where the family is in receipt of income support or job seekers allowance and/or universal credit equivalent